hudmol/yale_as_post_mig_acc_fix/README.md

 Subjects are global records in ArchivesSpace, so no repository is specified when running `delete_unlinked_subjects.rb`.
 This script searches against each Subject record in the system for any records that unlink to it.
 If it fails to find any linking records the Subject record is deleted.

 The two scripts take a number of switches that affect their behavior.
 Many of the switches are the same for both scripts.
 Default values for the switches can be set in the `config.rb` file.
-The find out the swtiches supported by each script, give it a -h or --help swtich as follows:
+The find out the switches supported by each script, give it a -h or --help switch as follows:

     $ ruby accession_fixes.rb --help
     Usage: accession_fixes.rb [options]